 Trio found guilty of murdering five-year-old Logan Mwangi

-Logan was discovered in the River Ogmore in Pandy Park, Bridgend, South Wales, on the morning of July 31 2021.
+The youngster was found dead in a river near his home in Bridgend, South Wales, on the morning of July 31, 2021.

 The mother and stepfather of a five-year-old boy whose battered body was found dumped in a river have been found guilty of his murder.